sparq-ai/search-client-js/README.md

+# SearchTap Search Client

+[SearchTap] (https://www.searchtap.io/) is a subscription based hosted search solution for websites (eCommerce, Media and Publishing), mobile applications and enterprise software.

-# Table of Contents
+## Table of Contents

 **1. Install**

 **2. Quick Start**

 **3. Getting Help**

-# SearchTap Search Client

 ## About